Texas Tech University

 “The program represents an important engagement with rural and agricultural banks that form the backbone of our regional agricultural productivity,” said Darren Hudson, associate dean for strategic initiatives and assessment in Texas Tech’s Davis College of Agricultural Sciences & Natural Resources.
 “It’s about connecting economic insight with practical decision-making.”

-Morning sessions will include a regional and national economic outlook from Stephen Kiser, senior business economist with the Federal Deposit Insurance Corporation in Dallas, followed by a legislative and regulatory update from Wendy Foster, director of government relations with the Texas Bankers Association in Austin.
+Conference highlights included a regional and national economic outlook from Stephen Kiser, senior business economist with the Federal Deposit Insurance Corporation in Dallas, followed by a legislative and regulatory update from Wendy Foster, director of government relations with the Texas Bankers Association in Austin.

-The event is sponsored by the Texas Bankers Association, Independent Bankers Association of Texas, Excellence in Banking Program (Rawls College of Business), Texas Tech School of Banking, Thornton Agricultural Finance Institute, International Center for Agricultural Competitiveness, and Ag Resource Management (ARM).
+The event was sponsored by the Texas Bankers Association, Independent Bankers Association of Texas, Excellence in Banking Program (Rawls College of Business), Texas Tech School of Banking, Thornton Agricultural Finance Institute, International Center for Agricultural Competitiveness, and Ag Resource Management (ARM).

 CONTACT: Phil Johnson, Professor and Charles Thompson Chair, Department of Agricultural & Applied Economics, Texas Tech University at (806) 834-0474 or phil.johnson@ttu.edu